 When you turn your air conditioning system on during a hot summer day, or the programming on your thermostat activates it, you expect to feel cool air coming from the vents.
 Nothing is more frustrating than to have your AC turn on when you need it and only get room temperature air coming from the vents.
-An air conditioner that acts like just a large fan isn’t much good to you on the hottest days of the year.
+An air conditioner that acts like just a large fan isn’t much good to you on the hottest days of the year, especially if you’ve been considering a smarter AC upgrade investment.

 So, what is happening with your AC that’s cut off the cool air you expect?
 We handle central air repair in Conyers, GA, and our technicians know plenty about what can go wrong with an AC to make it stop cooling.
 We’ll look at several below.